 This test is recommended for people who:

 - Present with an autoimmune disease that may have been exposed to bacteria, viruses, parasites, moulds.
-For example from a tick bite, dental problem, past gastrointestinal disease or moulds at home or in the working environment.
+For example from a tick bite, a dental problem, past gastrointestinal disease or moulds at home or in the working environment.

 - Present with chronic conditions such as gastrointestinal distress, fatigue, body aches or unexplained and general inflammation, including neuroinflammation